Argentina is a relatively safe country for women to travel alone.

 Argentina’s men have a reputation for freely expressing their appreciation for women passing by on the street and as being charming devils who will say anything to get what they wan

-An in-depth study conducted by World Health Organization, in 2002, concluded that out of a random sample of 1,000 women in Buenos Aires, 5.8% of women had been sexually assaulted in the previous five years.
+An in-depth study conducted by World Health Organization concluded that out of a random sample of 1,000 women in Buenos Aires, 5.8% of women had been sexually assaulted in the previous five years.

 Of course there are crazy people all over the world so it is important for women traveling alone to take extra precautions.

-Attire: Beware of Heels
+Attire: Beware of Wearing High Heels

 This is logical for another reason — with the sidewalks in such a state of disrepair in most parts of Buenos Aires and other parts of the country, sexy shoes make you vulnerable to breaking a heel or doing a face-dive, particularly in stilettos.

 Don’t Flash the Bling!

 The reason is twofold: firstly, a wedding ring will not dissuade a great many Argentine man from approaching you, secondly your beautiful ring could make you a target for theft.

 In Argentina women usually receive a simple gold band by their husband when they marry.
 If you have a diamond wedding ring you will be instantly recognized as a foreigner and be more vulnerable to robbery.

 Although it is not recommended to travel with any expensive jewelry, if you are headed to an event that absolutely calls for dressing up and you have an pricey piece of jewelry you want to wear, consider traveling with it in your purse.

 Once at the event head straight to the ladies room to put it on.